2019 Rules & REgistration Guidelines

 - CSAW México at University Iberoamericana Mexico City (IBERO, Mexico City, Mexico)

 - CSAW US-Canada at NYU Tandon School of Engineering (Brooklyn, New York, USA)

 This competition exists for many reasons.
 For students who are already interested in computer science and cyber security, it provides a fun opportunity to hone skills and gain experience.
 For students with no prior interest/experience in cyber security and digital forensics, RED helps to increase awareness of educational opportunities and career paths in this dynamic field.

 - Pre-college experiences

-- Experience of participating in an international competition with thousands of students from around the world
+- Experience of participating in an international competition with students from around the world

 - Opportunity to meet industry experts and learn about internships

 We encourage legally exploring computer systems and learning how computers and systems work.
 RED does not condone hacking in the illegal sense, such as breaking into machines illegally, stealing information, and launching denial of service attacks.

 CSAW’18 RED will run 20 - 29 September 2019